ryanmphill/shodo-static-gen/README.md

 ### RSS/Atom Feeds

-Generate RSS or Atom feeds by creating an XML template with `file_type: xml` and `no_wrapper: true` in the front matter:
+Generate RSS or Atom feeds by creating an XML template with `file_type: xml` in the front matter:

 ```jinja
 @frontmatter